zachvalenta/jvns.ca/source/_posts/2016-09-23-containers-first-then-orchestration.markdown

 I can :)

 <small>thanks to Kamal for reading this and being the best.
-Also to my coworkers for telling me many things about containers.</small>
+Also to my coworkers/[manager](http://lethain.com/) for telling me many things about containers.</small>